 Evaluation of the two-zone management strategies was carried out using an approach known as MSE.
-The underlying population dynamics models are parameterized using best available scientific information.
+The underlying population dynamics models are parameterized using currently available scientific information.
 In developing the MSE, the operating models reflect current estimates of life history parameters (Rogers-Bennett et al. 2004, 2007, Leaf et al. 2007).
 The operating models also incorporate life history variation in space and time that is reasonably consistent with the vulnerability of red abalone to environmental perturbations, with the magnitude of such mass mortality events having been gleaned from empirical and experimental evidence (Tegner et al. 2001, Vilchis et al. 2005, Jiao et al. 2010, Rogers-Bennett et al. 2010, 2019, Cavanaugh et al. 2011).
 Spatial representation of population dynamics reflects considerations about abalone species larval dispersal, adult movement, and meta-population dynamics (Ault and Demartini 1987, Shepherd and Brown 1993, Temby et al. 2007, Gruenthal et al. 2007, Saunders et al. 2008, Coates et al. 2013).
 As a precaution against building reliance on larval exchange into management strategy performance, sites have no such exchange of red abalone represented in simulations.
 Finally, a model of the fishery is specified that assumes that fishing sites will continue to maintain their relative popularity with fishers into the foreseeable future, regardless of local red abalone abundance changes.
-It is imperative to demonstrate that a management strategy could provide satisfactory functioning if recreational fishers lack incentive to move to other sites as local abundance of red abalone declines (Post 2013).
+It is imperative to demonstrate management strategy performance under the assumption that recreational fishers may lack incentive to move to other sites as local abundance of red abalone declines (Post 2013).

-When interpreting management strategy performance, it is important to understand that outcomes are a function of (i) the chosen reference points of a management strategy, (ii) depletion levels in 2021 specified in the operating model, (iii) the productivity of the abalone stock specified in the operating model, and (iv) the stochastic environmental conditions that affect growth and natural mortality that are specified in the operating model.
-The above stated conditions are explicitly described in designing these management strategies (see Section 2) and in the specification of the operating model(s) (see Technical Appendices 2 & 3).
+When interpreting management strategy performance, it is important to understand that outcomes are a function of (i) the chosen reference points of a management strategy, (ii) depletion levels in 2021 specified in the operating model, (iii) the productivity of the abalone stock specified in the operating model, (iv) initial conditions specified for 2002, and (v) the stochastic environmental conditions that affect growth and natural mortality that are specified in the operating model.
+Although red abalone population dynamics were visually tuned to available data for the period of 2002 to 2017, performance metrics may change under some alternative model tuning.
+The above stated conditions are explicitly described for the management strategies that were considered (see Section 2 & 3) and in the specification of the operating model(s) (see Technical Appendices 2 & 3).
 However, there are also several implicit assumptions made throughout the modeling process.
 Readers should be aware of the following implicit modeling assumptions.
-In using length-based SPR, it was assumed that life history parameters could be reliably obtained (see Prince 2016) and that field collection of length measurements would continue at previous sampling intensities that have been established by CDFW and Reef Check California (see Technical Appendix 1).
-Likewise, density estimates were assumed to be available for decision-making at previously established sampling intensities and it was assumed that density is not unreasonably subject to kelp coverinduced heterogeneity in abalone detection probability (i.e., time-varying detection probability; Monk 2014) nor subject to density hyper-stability owing to abalone re-distribution behavior.
-Hyper-stability is defined as the occurrence of stable density, while the underlying abundance declines, resulting in misleading information about population trends.
+In using length-based SPR (LB-SPR), it was assumed that life history parameters could be reliably obtained (see Prince 2016) and that field collection of length measurements would continue at previous sampling intensities that have been established by CDFW and Reef Check California (see Technical Appendix 1).
+Performance of management strategies that rely on LB-SPR can be sensitive to biases in life history parameters, especially when other indicators do not work to ameliorate such circumstances (Hordyk et al. 2015, Harford et al. 2019a, their appendix 3).
+Some care should be taken in obtaining reliable life history information that is needed for calculating LB-SPR prior to relying on this indicator for decision-making (guidance can be found in Prince 2016).
+Likewise, density estimates were assumed to be available for decision-making at previously established sampling intensities and it was assumed that density is not unreasonably subject to kelp cover-induced heterogeneity in abalone detection probability (i.e., time-varying detection probability; Monk 2014) nor subject to density hyper-stability owing to abalone re-distribution behavior.
+Hyper-stability is defined as the occurrence of stable density observations, while the underlying abundance declines, resulting in misleading information about population trends.